Table of Contents

 Make the most of your prime time

-Everybody has a certain time of the day when they are most productive.
+Everybody has a particular time of the day when they are most productive.
 Some work better early in the morning, while others work best in the evening.
 You should schedule all your most demanding or challenging work during this time.
 Of course, if your business involves meeting with other people, you need to coordinate your prime time with theirs.

 Minimize interruptions